 To make sure you’re giving your plants the best possible start, you need to know what to look for.
 Think of it like picking out fresh produce; you want the best of the bunch.
 We’ll walk through the four key signs of high-quality coco coir: certification, proper processing, low salt content, and the right texture.
 Knowing these details will help you choose a growing medium that sets your garden up for success.

-Look for RHP Certification
+Why RHP Certification Matters

 One of the easiest ways to spot a top-tier coco coir product is to look for an RHP certification.
 This is a Dutch quality mark for substrates, and it’s a big deal in the horticulture world.
 If a product is RHP certified, it means it has passed rigorous testing to meet high standards for things like water and air content, pH stability, and nutrient levels.
 Essentially, the RHP seal is your assurance that the coir is clean, safe, and consistent.
 It’s been checked for weeds, pests, and pathogens, so you don’t have to worry about introducing unwanted guests into your grow tent.
 While not every great coco coir brand has this certification, it’s a reliable shortcut to finding a product you can trust.